-Wages The sign and magnitude of the market externalities of REBP that we estimated suggest that wages did not react much to outside options of eligible workers.
+Wages The sign and magnitude of our estimated REBP market externalities suggest that wages did not react much to outside options of eligible workers.
 Higher wages would have triggered a decrease in the number of job vacancies opened by firms and would have muted or even reversed the externalities on non-eligible workers.
-Here, we investigate explicitly this question by looking at the effect of REBP on reemployment wages of eligible workers.
+Here, we investigate explicitly this question by looking at the REBP effect on reemployment wages of eligible workers.